Parx-3DS/Parx-Pas/README.md

 # Parx-Pas (Lady Zürich -1.0)
 ## Three-DS, Computers "Parx-3DS" GDI/Canvas public stubs &
-## functional Get&Set L/R/B 3D centric Video Display Drivers built & test in pascal!
+## in Pascal fully functional Get&Set L/R/B 3D centric video display driver, built & tested!

-## AS LEGAL PROOF OF MY GENERAL CLAIMS TO "the Pascal computer language used on 2DS & 3DS nintendo", & this "GDI Canvas" portions used in or on any 3ds computer "DESK's", ! aka derived & skinning Eg. "bureau/réception/pupitre/caisse etc" &OR (IN GAMES FOR APPROACH AT NINTENDO CORP.)
+## AS LEGAL PROOF OF MY GENERAL CLAIMS TO "the Pascal computer language used on 2DS & 3DS Nintendo", & this "GDI Canvas" portions used in or on any 3ds computer "DESK's", ! aka derived & skinning Eg. "bureau/réception/pupitre/caisse etc" &OR (IN GAMES FOR APPROACH AT NINTENDO CORP.)
 ## In short I, require prior consent! in support of this valent team
 ## Lot's are Rooting for U ever day, push your ideas on the "Three-DS, Computer's Desk" & we together enter in to a commercial product so please enjoy!